tatesutter/Do-It-Dummy/README.md

 - How many possible insults are there for the calendar?
     - There are currently 5 possible insults that will pop up.
 - How are insults selected to be displayed?
     - The Do it, Dummy Calendar application randomly picks an insult to display when a user misses completing a task on time.
+Each of the insults will start popping up in 30 second increments within 5 minutes of the task due date expiring.